richardltc/boxwallet2/README.md

-# What is BoxWallet?
+# What is BoxWallet 2?

-BoxWallet is a browser based,  multi-coin wallet, that can get your coin-of-choice up and running fast and securely staking with just a few clicks.
+BoxWallet 2 is a browser based,  multi-coin wallet, that can get your coin-of-choice up and running fast and securely staking with just a few clicks.

-# Getting started with BoxWallet
+# Getting started with BoxWallet 2

-The best way of getting started with BoxWallet is to clone this repository (`git clone`), install it's dependencies via `npm install` and then run it via `npm run dev`.
+As there are no current releases of BoxWallet 2, the best way of getting started is to clone this repository (`git clone`), install Elixir and Erlang (which is the platform that BoxWallet runs on) and then run it.
 Don't worry if none of that makes sense, we'll go through everything, step-by-step below.

 ## Installing `git`